salernolabs/rescuegroups/doc/request/ContactFiles/readme.md

 #### ::setContactfileSize

-Sets contactfileSize field with a value of type int.
+Sets contactfileSize field with a value of type string.

-    $query->setContactfileSize(int);
+    $query->setContactfileSize(string);

 #### ::setContactfileCreatedDate